KennyHT/learn-kubernetes/labs/kubectl.md

 Sometimes, a Pod can get into a state where you cannot kill it.
 This command should be a last resort.

     kubectl delete pod $POD_NAME --force --grace-period=0

+If that doesn't work, it could be because the finalizer for a Pod

 ## Caution!
 Delete all the objects from a namespace